Dr Josh Secomb

 Biography

-Josh is a Lecturer in Exercise and Sport Science (Strength and Conditioning) at the University of Newcastle, and Strength and Conditioning Coach for Ice Hockey Australia National Men's Team.
-Prior to this he was a Casual Academic at the University of Newcastle in the Bachelor of Exercise and Sport Science, and at Edith Cowan University in the Masters of Sport Science (Strength and Conditioning).
-He has held positions as Lead Physical Preparation Coach at Surfing Australia, and as a Strength and Conditioning Coach at Queensland Academy of Sport, Hunter Valley Grammar School, Brisbane Lions, and the NSW Police.
-In addition, Josh has worked with athletes in the NRL and the Hockeyroos.
-His formal qualifications include a PhD in Sport Science (Strength and Conditioning) at Edith Cowan University and a Bachelor of Exercise and Sport Science (Honours) from the University of Newcastle.
-He is an accredited Level 3 Strength and Conditioning Coach through the Australian Strength and Conditioning Association, and recognised as an Elite Level Coach through the Professional Coaching Scheme.
-Additionally, he published 24 peer-reviewed journal articles and has presented at International Strength and Conditioning Conferences in the United States, Australia and Japan.
+Dr Josh Secomb is a Lecturer in Strength and Conditioning and Sport Science at the University of Newcastle, Australia, and currently serves as a Strength and Conditioning Consultant for Ice Hockey Australia.
+He brings experience across elite and developmental sport, having previously held roles including Lead Physical Preparation Coach at Surfing Australia, Strength and Conditioning Coach at the Queensland Academy of Sport, Hunter Valley Grammar School, Brisbane Lions, and NSW Police, and Sports Scientist for the Newcastle Knights.
+Josh holds a PhD in Sport Science (Strength and Conditioning) from Edith Cowan University and a Bachelor of Exercise and Sport Science (Honours) from the University of Newcastle.
+He is an accredited Elite Level 3 Strength and Conditioning Coach with the Australian Strength and Conditioning Association and a Certified Performance and Sport Scientist with the National Strength and Conditioning Association.
+His research focuses on improving athlete health and performance, having published 36 peer-reviewed journal articles and 2 book chapters.
+He has presented at international conferences in the United States, Australia, and Japan, on evidence-based practice in high-performance sport.

 Qualifications